BeastTheNinja/BeastTheNinja/README.md

 [![Profile views](https://komarev.com/ghpvc/?username=BeastTheNinja&label=Profile%20views&color=blue)](https://komarev.com/ghpvc/?username=BeastTheNinja)

 Welcome!
 I’m an aspiring Front-End Developer passionate about web technologies, with a focus on building interactive and user-friendly web applications.
-I’m always learning and working on new proj[...]
+I’m always learning and working on new projects — below are highlights of what I’ve built, what I’m learning, and what I’m currently working on.

 ---